radwan-mohamed/Distreputed_Raid_system/README.md

 # Distreputed_Raid5_system_Data Recovery Project
-to retrive data if its lost
+to retrive data if its lost Special Thanks to Ahemd Aboelrous and Ali and Yehia adawy for their team work as this project is collaboration from all of us

 ## Overview